-Also called an Object 'Sequence' Diagram, the D-5 diagram allows the tracing of actions in a set of scenarios or operational threads.
+The Event-Trace Diagram allows the tracing of actions in a set of scenarios or operational threads.
 Each model should focus on a critical sequence of events and a description of this scenario should accompany the model.

 With time proceeding from the top of the diagram to the bottom, a specific diagram lays out the sequence of information exchanges that occur between business nodes for a given scenario.
 These information exchanges are associated with events and actions (see Information Exchange Matrix).
-The direction of the event arrows shows flow of control, in terms of the business process, from node to node.1
+The direction of the event arrows shows flow of control, in terms of the business process, from node to no.1